Jill Scott (media artist): Biography

 Since 1992 she has been living in Europe.
 From 1998 to 2002 she was a professor at the Department of Media at the Bauhaus University Weimar.
 Since 2003, she has been professor of art and research at the Zurich University of the Arts in Switzerland.

-She is also vice-director of the Z-node Program, a graduate program in cooperation with the University of Plymouth in Great Britain.
-She is co-director and research advisor for the "Artists in labs Residency Program".
+Scott is also vice-director of the Z-node Program, a graduate program in cooperation with the University of Plymouth in Great Britain and co-director and research advisor for the "Artists in labs Residency Program".

 Work

 Scott has been described as a video, sculpture and performance artist.
 Her artwork is focused on the human body and neuroscience.
 She has also worked on artificial intelligence.
 Her works are archived internationally.
 In Germany she is represented in the Media Art Network and the Center for Art and Media Karlsruhe.
 She had her retrospective at the Experimenta Festival in 1996.
 The works exhibited deal with cognitive processes of the body.